Lincoln Rogers and Brian Horner answer custom home building questions in Las Vegas on the Inside Kingdom and Co. podcast

 I would say, hey, I mean, everybody’s doing this right now.

-Go to Chatty BT or Grok or whatever, go ask it.
+Go to ChatGPT or Grok or whatever, go ask it.

 Everything that we do adds up.